Write in style. Use the UB Editorial Style Guide to produce concise and consistent content.

 U.S. is acceptable as an adjective, but always use United States for the noun.

 Universities at Shady Grove

 The Universities at Shady Grove is a collaboration of eight public, degree-granting institutions, including the University of Baltimore.
 UB offers several undergraduate and graduate programs at the Universities at Shady Grove campus in Rockville, Maryland.
-USG is acceptable on second reference; Shady Grove is not.
+Shady Grove is preferred over USG on second reference.

 Always capitalize when referring specifically to the University of Baltimore.
 When referring to other institutions, lowercase when this word stands alone (not in the formal name of the institution).